Tirunagari-Harika/Queries/README.md

 c) [Code](https://codesandbox.io/s/dazzling-bas-rwm88)
+    Can HOC and RenderProps be together used on a component.
     In the above example I want to create a HOC for DataFetcher to separate the Loading and data display logic.
 Can u give me the rough overall idea to develop.
     [github code is in this link](https://github.com/Tirunagari-Harika/react-api-data-display/tree/master/RenderProps)